 1887 Very dry.

 1891 Very mild and sunny, and exceptionally dry, and very foggy at first.
 The England and Wales average was only 3.6mm, and many stations recorded no measurable rainfall at all.
-Llandudno made 19.4C in the last week (27th), an all-time record for February until 1998.
+Llandudno made 19.4C in the last week (27th), an all-time record for February until 1998 and then 2019.
 Harestock (Hants.) then made 18.9C on the 28th.
 This is the driest of any month on record.
 The second half of the month was warm, reaching 18C in places, very sunny, and with low humidity levels.
 This mild month was then followed by a cold and snowy March.

 1894 The record daily rainfall for the month of 196.6mm was set at Ben Nevis on the 6th

 1895 Part of a severe winter, and the coldest February on record before 1947 this century (-1.8C CET).
 The weather turned cold in late December 1894; January was cold but the weather of February 1895 was historic Braemar logged at least -20C on 9 days.
 The record February low, and equal all-time record low (along with 1982 and 1995) temperature of -27.2C was set on the 11th at Braemar.
 The Thames froze in places, disrupting shipping, and on the 28th the River Mersey was frozen from shore to shore.
 There were some very low daytime maxima.
 Temperatures were very cold further south, too. -19.6C at Rounton in Yorkshire on 10 February.
 The Isle of Man recorded its lowest ever temperature on the 9th and 12th, with -11.7C at Douglas.

 1897 The maximum February temperature for Scotland, 17.9C, was achieved this month at Aboyne (holding until 2019).